-It is important that they understand and come to terms on where changes should be made.
+It is important that they understand and come to terms with where changes should be made.

-Some resistance, at least initially, is expected because these people are entrenched in the company’s culture which they may not want changed into a new culture.
+Some resistance, at least initially, is expected because these people are entrenched in the company’s culture, and they may not want to be changed into a new culture.

 The new leader must: